Protective Order Hearings

 - The injunction can be enforced in all 50 states;

-- You may not be able to purchase a firearm or other weapon, including ammunition;
+- You may not be able to purchase or possess a firearm or other weapon, including ammunition;

 - You could be charged with stalking or aggravated stalking that might carry a “no bond” provision;

 - You could be subject to deportation or your application for citizenship would be affected;

 - A professional license may be affected especially for nurses or health care professionals, law enforcement officers, members of the military, lawyers or law school students, and licensed child care providers;

 - Your employment applications may be affected, especially for any job that requires a background check, or the possession of a firearm;

 - Your application for housing may be affected;